gobolinux/Documentation/I-am-not-clueless.md

 A wiki may allow for some discussions or clarifications, so I (shevy) took the liberty of simply also making it available here.

+What Hisham wrote back then in 2004 I will copy 1:1 without modifications; I will however try to style it a bit, in order to make it easier to read - bear with me here please as this may take some weeks. :)

 ---

-I am not clueless
+# I am not clueless
 or
-Myths and misconceptions about the design of GoboLinux
+# Myths and misconceptions about the design of GoboLinux

 Hisham H. Muhammad